KingPEPSALT/chains-bot/README.md

 - [x] Snapshotting chat
 - [x] Configuring snapshot chat and moderation role
-- [ ] Snapshot chat between two messages
+- [x] Snapshot chat between two messages
+- [ ] Put a user on watch to log certain actions
 - [ ] Reports and warn with reason tools
 - [ ] Configuring punishments for an nth warn